LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 * To make sure we keep testing our code as close as possible to the user
-  configuration: only the latest Spack package has the logic to build the latest release, users will want that.
+  configuration: only the latest Spack package has the logic to build the latest release. **(Most) users will want that.**

-For the project, that means we will have to update the Spack reference for Uberenv as soon as the Spack package has been updated.
+For a project, that means we will have to update the Spack reference for Uberenv as soon as the Spack package has been updated.

 .. note::
    Upstream of the release, we might want to test the upcoming Spack package changes in spack@develop.
 In other words, we could anticipate the creation of a pull request in Spack and use it as a reference in Uberenv.
-However, it is not advised to create the release with this setting, because uberenv now points to a PR in Spack that will likely disappear in the future.
+However, it is not advised to create the release with this setting, because Uberenv now points to a PR in Spack that may disappear in the future.

 In a nutshell
 =============

-The chosen Spack reference used in uberenv should evolve in time as follow:
+The chosen Spack reference used in Uberenv should evolve in time as follow:

 * After a project release, when the upstream Spack package gets updated, and Uberenv should point to the corresponding Spack merge commit.